Priya-Raut/learning-spring/README.md

 # learning-spring
-A project created to learn basic components of Spring (a popular Java framework) while building a web application.
+A project created to learn basic components of Spring MVC (a popular Java web framework).

 The project explores the out of box Spring boot solutions with almost no configuration such as
 <br> 1.
 Embedded Tomcat server